 The Places panel lets you quickly navigate to a sequence location or range that you have visited before.
-The following video shows to bookmark favorite locations using the Places panel: To open the Places panel: Click on the Places tab (Places).
+The following video shows how to bookmark favorite locations using the Places panel: The fellening flace cheme her to becommand laterile lecalions acing the flaces parion To open the Places panel: Click on the Places tab (Places).
 If the panel is not already visible, reveal it using any of the following methods: Choose View > Places > Places or View > Reset Panel Layout.

-• Press Ctrl/Cmd+Alt+P.
+Press Ctrl/Cmd+Alt+P.